What sound control technologies do we use?

 - Smaller model that is perfect for conversation-level volume of sound.

 - Optimal operating distance ranging from 1-5 metres.

 - Ideal for overhead installation.

-There are many different industries and applications possible for Focusonics™ speakers that model that directional sound control technologies.
+There are many different industries and applications possible for Focusonics® speakers.
 Implementation commonly occurs to serve the purpose of creating a more immersive experience in museums, galleries or exhibitions and showrooms, but also helping to lure in potential new customers in the retail sector accompanied with digital signage.
 For more information on the usability of the Model A and Model B speaker check out our applications page.